 Chicken is one of the cheapest meat options.
 With the US currently going through a recession, average Americans are trying to keep grocery costs low, opting for chicken over other, more expensive meats.

-In 2021, Beef Was the Second Most Consumed Meat in the Us (USDA)
+In 2024, Beef Was the Second Most Consumed Meat in the US (USDA)

-You can also have a look at the beef production stats by US states.
+You can also have a look at the beef production by US states.

 The reasons pork is the third most consumed meat in America could be because of religion, as 7.9 million Jewish people and 4.5 million Muslims call the US home, the low price of chicken, and because pork isn’t the healthiest meat option.